michaelcloran/my-dungeon/README.md

 Users can explore the game level by entering rooms and picking up weapons and health as they go.
 They can also attack dragons 9 in total 3 big dragons and 6 little dragons.

+The link to the Heroku applictaion is: https://my-dungeon-4d54eec58a64.herokuapp.com/ It should be noted that sometimes the application stalls which i think is a connection problem with Heroku as it work in VSCode and when I open a Heroku console and type python3 run.py it works.
+I think its todo with the number of connections allowed at once?

 ## How to play

 When the user loads the game they are first given the introduction screen where you are given some